HEA6 - Delivering a safe, efficient, accessible, sustainable and health-enabling transport system

 The city will continue to remove barriers to active travel (walking and cycling) and encourage walking and cycling as sustainable and active modes.
 The continued delivery of the city's Public Rights of Way and Strategic Cycle Network will encourage much higher levels of both walking and cycling and help to address low levels of physical activity, which will in turn help to tackle increasing levels of obesity and obesity-related illnesses such as diabetes and heart disease.
 Active travel also promotes mental wellbeing and helps to address loneliness and social exclusion.

-The design of transport infrastructure should be appropriate to the location in terms of getting the right balance between place and movement and of high quality, supporting the creation of quality places, and with a view to removing street clutter and barriers to make it easier for people to move around.
+The design of transport infrastructure should be appropriate to the location in terms of getting the right balance between place and movement and of high quality, supporting the creation of quality places, protecting the setting of historic assets and with a view to removing street clutter and barriers to make it easier for people to move around.
 For example, changes to the street environment such as dropped kerbs and removing street clutter can significantly improve mobility and accessibility for all.
 Increased feelings of personal safety are also an important factor for increasing levels of walking and cycling, particularly at night and this needs to be addressed through considered design.

 Vehicle emissions and noise can have a significant impact on the natural environment and on human health.
 The city will continue to monitor and report on air quality and noise and will implement measures to address issues where appropriate.
 More journeys made by foot, bike and public transport will reduce the number of journeys made by car, reduce air pollution and the respiratory illnesses and premature deaths it contributes to.
 Investing in and promoting the growth of an electric vehicle charging network and other emerging alternative fuel technologies will also help to reduce air pollution and its health impacts.